Quantum entanglement percolation under a realistic restriction: Collecting the tools

 In QEP, the original lattice structure, using some particular quantum measurements, is converted to some other lattice for which the percolation threshold is lower than that of the parent lattice.
 Thenceforth, CEP is applied on the new lattice.
 To demonstrate the effectiveness of their protocol, ACL used a double-layered honeycomb lattice in which percolation is not possible as the critical amount of entanglement (which is governed by the SCP here) is less than the percolation threshold \cite{Acin07}.
 Carrying out measurements in the Bell basis at the nodes, they converted their original lattice structure to a triangular lattice which has a lower percolation threshold, and thus meets the criterion, of the critical amount of entanglement being greater than the percolation threshold, for entanglement percolation to succeed in the new lattice.
 The Bell basis is given by the set of four orthonormal states, \((1/\sqrt{2})(|00\rangle \pm |11\rangle)\), \((1/\sqrt{2})(|01\rangle \pm |10\rangle)\).
 As evident, this protocol of entanglement percolation uses the richness of the geometry of two-dimensional lattices.
 Further, the particular lattice transformation used is one of the most important factors leading to the success of the QEP.
 It is important to note here that a double-layered honeycomb lattice was used, since using the measurement strategy described in Ref.~\cite{Acin07}, it is not possible to convert the single-layered honeycomb lattice to a triangular lattice.

 In this paper, we will present a quantum measurement strategy which helps to establish multiparticle genuine entangled states between an arbitrarily large number of nodes and maximally entangled states between two end nodes of the lattice by using a single-layered honeycomb lattice.
+We then apply our measurement strategy to a double-layered honeycomb lattice.